Antoinette2325/CRUD/README.md

 1. ### **Login Page**
    ![Login Page](https://github.com/Antoinette2325/CRUD/blob/master/images/LOGIN%20PAGE.png)
-   Users can log in with their registered credentials.
+   Users can log in with their registered credentials like your email and password.

 2. ### **Register Page**
    ![Register Page](images/REGISTER.png)